tearust/teaproject/docs/_2_user_manual/README.md

 ![200](Pasted%20image%2020231212175457.png)

 If you are not logged in, the circled icon will appear as a login icon.
 The icon displayed on the header bar represents the current Metamask address/account connected to this page.
-To learn more about the Metamask connect feature, refer to [\_a_Metamask connect](_a_Metamask%20connect.md).
+To learn more about the Metamask connect feature, refer to [Metamask connect](_b02_Metamask%20connect.md).
 {% endtab %}

 {% tab title="Web" %}